iterorganization/IMAS-ParaView/docs/source/1d_profiles_mapper.rst

 1D Profiles Mapper
 ==================

-The **1D Profiles Mapper** is a ParaView filter designed to map 1D profile data onto R,Z rectangular coordinates.
+The **1D Profiles Mapper** is a ParaView filter designed to map 1D profiles onto a 2D flux grid.
-It is designed to work in conjunction with the :ref:`using the 1d Profiles Reader` as well as one of either :ref:`using the GGD Reader`/:ref:`using the JOREK Reader`.
+It is designed to work in conjunction with the :ref:`using the 1d Profiles Reader` as well as one of either the :ref:`using the GGD Reader` or the :ref:`using the JOREK Reader`.

 The filter takes two inputs:

 1. A **Poloidal Flux (Psi)** from a GGD source (e.g. from the GGD Reader or JOREK Reader) as input 0.
 2. A **1D profile** from the 1DProfilesReader as input 1.

 The 1DProfilesReader must provide at least the Psi grid coordinate but may include any number of additional 1D profiles.
-The filter then resamples the profile data onto the Psi grid of the GGD data.
+The filter resample the 1D profiles onto the 2D Psi grid of the GGD data.

+.. note:: If the 1D profile contains values outstide of the range of the values of the GGD Psi grid, these points will be mapped to 0.

 Example Usage
 -------------